noenomblot/ADA_P3-jekyll/_includes/intercluster.md

   <div markdown="1">

 - **Political events**
   Strongly **intensify existing relationships** rather than creating new ones: the number of hyperlinks between clusters nearly doubles and often remains elevated after the event.
-Despite this surge, sentiment stays roughly **neutral on average** — more engagement does not necessarily mean more positivity.
+Despite this surge, sentiment stays roughly **neutral on average**.
+More engagement does not necessarily mean more positivity.

 - **Sports events**
   Strengthen connections between Sports, World, and Gaming communities, but in a **transient** way: activity gradually returns to baseline.
 These events tend to be **emotionally uplifting**, with a clear uptick in positive sentiment during the event window.